 Let’s jump in and take a look at how to use live video streaming, with many ideas you can try and test to market your online store and ramp up your sales.

 Live video brings you closer to your audience than ever.

-Jumping on to broadcast, connect with fans, customers and followers in real time helps connect on a human level.
+Jumping on to broadcast, connect with fans, customers and followers in real-time help connect on a human level.

-Live Q&A hour / Ask me anything session
+Live Q&A hour or Ask Me Anything session

 You could try opening up the opportunity for followers and customers to ask you anything.